UniMath/agda-unimath/src/foundation/standard-pullbacks.lagda.md

                  f
 ```

-We show that both of these constructions are equivalent by giving a definition
+We show that both of these constructions are equivalent by showing they are
-of the standard ternary pullback, and show that both are equivalent to it.
+equivalent to the standard ternary pullback.

 **Note:** Associativity with respect to ternary cospans